neondatabase/website/content/docs/connect/connect-postgres-gui.md

 enableTableOfContents: true
 ---

 This topic describes how to connect to a Neon database from a GUI application or IDE.
-The `pgAdmin` GUI application is used as an example below, but most GUI applications and IDEs that support connecting to a standalone PostgreSQL database also support connecting to Neon.
+Most GUI applications and IDEs that support connecting to a PostgreSQL database also support connecting to Neon, because Neon is PostgreSQL.

 ## Gather your connection details

-The following connection details are typically required:
+The following connection details are typically required when configuring a connection:

 - hostname
 - port